 Below are some pros and cons for self-hosted platforms:

 - Most people who use a self-hosted platform use WordPress for their art blog or website.
-Because WordPress is so well-known and used there are endless options for building your art blog.
-You will be able you create a brand for your art blog without being limited to a few options.
+Because WordPress is so well-known and used, there are endless options for building your art blog.
+You will create a brand for your art blog without being limited to a few options.

-- There are plugins and widgets that will help you with SEO.
+- Some plugins and widgets will help you with SEO.
 You can even monetize your art blog with these plugins.
 There are even plugins that will help people share your content.

 Web Hosting Services